yunxi-zhang/ACAPy-Controller-Angular/README.md

 5. Docker Compose Version: 1.29.2, build 5becea4c.
 Docker is also optional, it is only needed when running ACA-Py agents in the same local machine of the frontend app is required.

 ## Known Issues
-Currently, the frontend app can work with ACA-Py <b>V0.6.0</b> only.
+1. Currently, the frontend app can work with ACA-Py <b>V0.6.0</b> only.
 There're issues of using this frontend app when it's tested against ACA-Py <b>V0.7.0</b> and above, and it will fail when a holder user sends a proof presentation.

+2. Issued and valid credentials are also shown in the Revoked section of the Credential page.

 ## Repo Structure
 <pre>